mbarkhau/sbk/lit/010_intro.md

 SBK has two ways for you to open your wallet, one as a backup and the other for normal use:

  1. `Shares`: A single `share` is one part of a backup of your wallet, written on a piece of paper or in some other physical form.
 When you combine enough `shares` together (e.g. 3 of 5 in total), you can recover your wallet.
 In such a scheme, any individual `share` is neither necessary nor sufficient to recover your wallet.
 This property is made possible by the [Shamir's Secret Sharing][href_wiki_sss] algorithm, which is used to generate the `shares`.
 You can distribute these in secure locations or give to people whom you trust.
-Each `share` is useless by itself, so you don't have to trust any location, institution or individual completely.
+Each `share` is useless by itself, so you don't have to place complete trust in any individual, location or institution.
+Not every `share` is required for recovery, so even if a few of them are lost or destroyed, you can still recover your wallet.
  2. `Salt` + `Brainkey`: The `Salt` is a secret, very similar to a traditional 12-word wallet seed.
-It is written on a piece of paper and kept in a secure location, accessible only to you, the owner of the wallet.
+It is written on a piece of paper and kept in a secure location, accessible only to you (the owner of the wallet).
 By itself, the `salt` is not enough to load your wallet.
 To do that you must also know your `brainkey`.
 A `brainkey` is passphrase which *only you know* and which is not stored on any computer or written on any piece of paper.
 In other words, the `brainkey` is only in your brain.

-Using the `salt` and `brainkey`, you have direct access to your wallet, independent of any third party and without minimal risk due to theft.
+Using the `salt` and `brainkey`, you have direct access to your wallet, independent of any third party and with minimal risk of theft.
 The greatest risk you are exposed to here is that somebody might steal your `salt` and then additionally coerce you to reveal your `brainkey` (i.e. a [$5 wrench attack][href_xkcd_538]).
 This is in contrast to a typical 12-word wallet seed written on a piece of paper, which represents a single point of failure: If such a seed is lost, stolen or destroyed, your wallet is gone with it.
 In contrast to this, if you either forget your `brainkey` or if your lose your `salt`, then you can still recover your wallet from your backup `shares`.

 Put differently, the regular way for you to access your wallet is secured by two factors: something you have (your `salt`) and something you know (your `brainkey`).
 To protect against loss of either one of these (as well as your untimely demise), you have a backup that is distributed in vaults, safes, safety deposit boxes and/or with family and friends.